Reviews You Can Rely On

 Sony WH-1000XM58.58.38.1

 The lows are dialed up and punch through other frequencies despite genre differences.
 Some of our favorite listening was R&B and hip-hop artists like Doja Cat, Kendrick Lamar, and H.E.R.
 The emphasized lows sound excellent in country artist Riley Green's “When She Comes Home Tonight.”
-The hearty bass and robust kick drum add an earthiness to the sound in bluesy country ballads.
-Green's rough-hewn vocals and twangy, playful electric guitar dance over the heavier low frequencies.
-The clarity is great, and little details are easy to hear, like the lovely bass that happens at 1:29.
+The hearty bass and robust kick drum add an earthiness to the sound in bluesy country ballads: Green's rough-hewn vocals and twangy, playful electric guitar dance over the heavier, low-frequency sounds.
+The clarity is great, and little details are easy to hear, such as the lovely bass that occurs at 1:29.
 However, to critical ears, the lows can sound muddied, and for bass lovers, they may lack strength.
 Sony's optional Digital Sound Enhancement Engine (DSEE) and Clear Bass features clean and crank up the lows, but it's subtle.

 The mids, particularly the high-mid frequencies, are most impressive.
-They sound forward, with great textural differentiation, sparkling clarity, and great expressiveness for vocals.
-This held true across blues, folk, and country songs like “Pride and Joy” by Stevie Ray Vaughan & Double Trouble or “Remember Me (When Candlelights are Gleaming)” by John Prine.
-However, the low-mids occasionally get muddy from the turned-up lows.
+They sound forward, with significant textural differentiation, sparkling clarity, and great expressiveness for vocals.
+This held across blues, folk, and country songs, such as “Pride and Joy” by Stevie Ray Vaughan & Double Trouble, or “Remember Me (When Candlelights are Gleaming)” by John Prine.
+However, the low mids occasionally become muddy due to the turned-up lows.
 It isn't debilitating, and some users may not notice.
 Some acoustics lovers may prefer toning down the lows and boosting the mids with the Vocal equalizer (EQ) setting.
 It dramatically changed the sound.

 Soundstage